shouxian92/sl-php-assignment/notes.md

         - If endpoint expects a json input then validate for json
         - If we are using some sort of DB layer then sanitize it such that it doesn't do any sort of funny stuff on the DB layer
         - Reject empty payloads
-        - Same key shouldn't appear twice in payload
+        - Same key should result in the "last appearance wins" kind of behavior
     - Unit tests
     - Integration between logic layers (if any)
     - Integration tests at CI (can opt to use docker-compose)